show_page.php1 : dm06.jpg

 HISTORY: Two weeks prior to death, this foal was vaccinated for tetanus, Eastern equine encephalitis and Western equine encephalitis.
 Clinical findings included blindness, incoordination, constipation, head pressing, icterus, AST=1800 (205-555 U/L), bilirubin=12 (0.1-1.9 mg/dl).

 HISTOPATHOLOGIC DESCRIPTION: Liver: There is diffuse hepatic necrosis affecting the centrilobular and midzonal regions characterized by loss of hepatocytes, stromal collapse, distortion of the reticulin framework, and replacement by eosinophilic cellular and karyorrhectic debris.
 Remaining periportal hepatocytes are often degenerate with swollen, pale, vacuolated cytoplasm; necrotic, with shrunken hypereosinophilic cytoplasm and a pyknotic nucleus; or occasionally contain large, distinct, clear intracytoplasmic vacuoles (vacuolar change, lipid type).
-Hepatic cords are disrupted and hepatocytes are discohesive and individualized causing widened, irregular sinusoids.
+Hepatic cords are disorganized and hepatocytes are discohesive and individualized causing widened, irregular sinusoids.
 There are increased numbers of Kupffer cells which often contain phagocytosed erythrocytes and/or globular brown pigment (hemosiderin or bile), and there are scattered lymphocytes and plasma cells.
 There is a mild increase in the number of biliary profiles (ductular reaction) which are often dysplastic.
 Portal areas are mildly expanded by clear space (edema) and contain mildly increased amounts of fibrous connective tissue, few lymphocytes, plasma cells, macrophages, and rare neutrophils.

 MORPHOLOGIC DIAGNOSIS: Liver: Hepatocellular necrosis and loss, centrilobular and midzonal, diffuse, severe, with stromal collapse and mild ductular reaction, Appaloosa, equine.